mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 If you use the term *Soto tradition*, it is already a certain tradition opposed to other traditions.
 That is a problem, a human problem.
 Without words, we cannot communicate [our true hearts] with each other, so we use words; but if we use words, immediately we fall into a trap.
 So it’s pretty hard.
 We have to [be aware of] that.

 When I came to the United States, for a time I stayed in Los Angeles and served at Zenshuji Temple.
 At that time I lived with a young American boy who was very serious as a Buddhist.
 He could speak Japanese pretty well, and he studied Buddhism by himself, so he knew a lot about Buddhism.
 One day I had a discussion with him about what Buddhism is.
 I explained Buddhism according to Dogen’s way, who doesn’t want to attach to certain idea of Buddhist teaching in terms of a certain school, Rinzai or Soto tradition, or Tendai or Kegong, or Lotus Sutra, et cetera.
 So I always emphasize the broad scale of Buddhism that Dogen tries to talk about.
-But he didn’t understand, because I use Dogen’s teaching, so finally he asked, “If you want to teach us general, broad-scale Buddhism, why do you use Dogen’s way?
+But he didn’t understand, because I use Dogen’s teaching.
+So finally he asked, “If you want to teach us general, broad-scale Buddhism, why do you use Dogen’s way?
 You are already attached to Dogen’s way.” *[He laughs.]* This is an important point.

-Finally I said to him, “Buddhist teaching is always aiming at the original nature of human being, which is constantly free, and not belonging to a certain teaching – Buddhist teaching or Christian teaching, whatever it is.”
-And then finally, all you have to do is, as Dogen Zenji says... *[He laughs.]* Here I’m using Dogen’s way again, but Dogen says, “To learn Buddhism is to learn the self.”
-So whatever you may be, or whatever kind of religion you believe, whatever occupation you follow, or even if you don’t believe anything at all: that’s okay, that’s alright.
+Finally I said to him, “Buddhist teaching is always aiming at the original nature of human being, which is constantly free, and not belonging to a certain teaching – Buddhist teaching or Christian teaching, whatever it is.
+And then finally, all you have to do is, as Dogen Zenji says...” *[He laughs.]* Here I’m using Dogen’s way again, but Dogen says, “To learn Buddhism is to learn the self.”
+So whatever kind of religion you believe, whatever occupation you follow, or even if you don’t believe anything at all: that’s okay, that’s alright.
 Why don’t you learn the self?
 This is really because you are great.

 But remember: human life, your life, is always moving where?
 In the moment.
 In the moment, many beings coexist simultaneously, regardless of whether you like [it] or not.
 That means you should totally accept all beings.
 Nevertheless, you can’t go back to the past, you have to go forward.
 In order to move forward, you have a privilege to make a choice of what to do.
 For this, broadly speaking, under all circumstances, whatever kind of occupation you have, whatever you do: do your best to take care of life, accepting all beings totally.